jesrui/finddupes/README.md

 NOTE that this removes files without confirmation.

     finddupes --recursive --omitfirst --separator '\x00' --setseparator '\x00' \
-        goodTree badTree | xargs -0 rm
+        goodTree badTree | xargs -0r rm

 ### Find out how much disk space is occupied by duplicate files

-The same trick with the separator strings can be used to fetch some dupe statistics.
+The same trick with the separator strings can be used to produce some dupe statistics.
 For example, to find out how much disk space could be liberated by removing dupes: